-Access, transport and traffic Access is via public road Westons Lane and with right-of- carriage way across Lot 7 DP 703737, which benefits the subject lot.
+Access is via public road Westons Lane and with right-of- carriage way across Lot 7 DP 703737, which benefits the subject lot.
 Each cabin has dedicated car spaces.
-Easements/88B Restrictions on Use There is a Right of Carriageway across Lot 7 DP 703737, which benefits the subject lot.
+There is a Right of Carriageway across Lot 7 DP 703737, which benefits the subject lot.
 The 88B has no restriction on the use of the carriageway.
-Bushfire Assessment s4.14 The land is mapped as bushfire prone land and has been referred to the RFS as integrated development.
+The land is mapped as bushfire prone land and has been referred to the RFS as integrated development.
 Under 100B of the Rural Fires Act a Bush Fire Safety Authority (BFSA) is required and one has been issued.
-Impacts on supply of utilities The cabins have been designed utilising environmentally sustainable principles and solar panels are proposed.
-Heritage AHIMS Search ID: 561911 - nil results.
+The cabins have been designed utilising environmentally sustainable principles and solar panels are proposed.
+AHIMS Search ID: 561911 - nil results.
 There are no adjoining heritage items.
-Natural and other land resources The proposed development is considered unlikely to result in any significant impacts upon natural or other land resources within the locality as the proposal will not be drawing on the riparian access rights of the subject lot but proposes rain water to be the sole water supply.
-Water supply and potential impacts on surface and ground water No impact foreseen.
-Soils Not applicable.
-Air quality, pollution and microclimate impacts (eg odour) The proposed development is unlikely to have any significant impact on the air quality of the site and any surrounding properties due to the nature of the development.
+The proposed development is considered unlikely to result in any significant impacts upon natural or other land resources within the locality as the proposal will not be drawing on the riparian access rights of the subject lot but proposes rain water to be the sole water supply.
+No impact foreseen.
+Not applicable.
+The proposed development is unlikely to have any significant impact on the air quality of the site and any surrounding properties due to the nature of the development.